MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

    > [!div class="mx-imgBorder"]
    > ![](media/configure-data-match-criteria-preview.png "Match criteria preview")

-   Here you can view the number of matched and unmatched records for that condition (shown in red in the following example.
-You can also view the records in the table section (shown in blue).
+   Here you can view the number of matched and unmatched records for that condition (shown in #1 in the following example.
+You can also view the records in the table section (shown in #2).

    If you chose one of the other levels for that condition, you will see the following page.

-// 9 <!-- replace red with 1, blue with 2 and green with 3.
-Also we need to blur the data in the pop up window that shows at the cnter of the image-->

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-fuzzy-criteria.png "Match fuzzy preview")

 This page gives you a rich understanding of the effects of the three threshold levels.
-You can compare how many records will be matched under each of the threshold levels (shown in red in the following example), as well as viewing the records under each option.
-Select each of the tiles (shown in blue) and view the table section (shown in green).
+You can compare how many records will be matched under each of the threshold levels, as well as viewing the records under each option.
+Select each of the tiles and view the table section.

 ## Step Five (optional): Make changes to optimize your matches